crewAIInc/crewAI/src/crewai_tools/tools/github_search_tool/README.md

 # Initialize the tool for semantic searches within a specific GitHub repository, so the agent can search any repository if it learns about during its execution
 tool = GithubSearchTool(
+    gh_token='...',
 	content_types=['code', 'issue'] # Options: code, repo, pr, issue )
 ```

 ## Arguments
+- `gh_token` : The GitHub token used to authenticate the search.
+This is a mandatory field and allows the tool to access the GitHub API for conducting searches.
 - `github_repo` : The URL of the GitHub repository where the search will be conducted.
 This is a mandatory field and specifies the target repository for your search.
 - `content_types` : Specifies the types of content to include in your search.
 You must provide a list of content types from the following options: `code` for searching within the code, `repo` for searching within the repository's general information, `pr` for searching within pull requests, and `issue` for searching within issues.
 This field is mandatory and allows tailoring the search to specific content types within the GitHub repository.